layumi/2016_person_re-ID/README.md

 	If you fail in compilation, you may refer to http://www.vlfeat.org/matconvnet/install/

 ## Dataset
-* Download [Market1501 Dataset](http://www.liangzheng.org/Project/project_reid.html) The photos are taken in Tsinghua University.
+* Download [Market1501 Dataset](http://www.liangzheng.org/Project/project_reid.html).
+The photos are taken in Tsinghua University.

-* `DukeMTMC-reID` is a larger dataset in the same format of `Market1501`.
+* DukeMTMC-reID is a larger dataset in the same format of Market1501.
 The photos are taken in Duke University.
 You can download it from [DukeMTMC-reID Dataset](https://github.com/layumi/DukeMTMC-reID_evaluation).
 We also upload the result to DukeMTMC-reID leaderboard.

 * If you want to rehearsal our result on [CUHK03 Dataset](http://www.ee.cuhk.edu.hk/~rzhao/), you can simply change the number of kernel from 751 to 1367 in `resnet52_market.m` and recreate `net.mat`.
 Because there are 751 IDs in Market-1501 while 1367 training identities are in CUHK03.
 More information can be found in `cuhk03-prepare-eval` dir.
 We add the data preparation and evaluation codes for CUHK03.